Installing and implementing RGraph

 How you can create your charts without a browser by using PhantomJS.

 This is just a note with a link to the PhantomJS website.
-This means that you can create charts from automatic scripts, such as cron jobs.
+This means that you can create charts from automatic scripts, such as scheduled tasks.

 - HTML5 canvas & Internet Explorer